 Johnson is the former treasurer of the Broward County Democratic Party’s Council of Club Presidents and is accused of misusing the organization’s funds by writing at least $2,195 worth of unauthorized checks to himself and a relative.

 Johnson was scheduled to surrender to authorities in June, but prosecutors delayed the charges to continue their investigation.

 Sources close to the investigation said the surrender was postponed while prosecutors determined if Johnson has any pending cases or prior arrests.
 They also sought to examine other bank records.

 “It’s been a long time coming.”
 Said former Council of Club President’s Bernard Parness.

 The Council of Club President’s is a political organization comprising more than 30 top officials of Democratic Party clubs and caucuses in Broward County.

-The funds were repaid but some of the council’s board members wanted Johnson to resign other positions he held in both the Broward County Democratic Party and the Florida Democratic Party.
+The funds were repaid, but some of the council’s board members wanted Johnson to resign from other positions he held in the Broward County Democratic Party and the Florida Democratic Party.
 Johnson refused, prompting Parness and other board members to file a criminal complaint with Fort Lauderdale police.

 In a previous interview with the South Florida Times, Johnson acknowledged writing checks to himself and making cash withdrawals.
 He said at the time he believed the money was used for “official council business.”